johsteffens/tbman/README.md

 For large memory requests, where pooling would be wasteful, tbman falls back to using direct system calls.
 However, it keeps track of all memory.

 ### Multiple Managers
 Tbman offers global management (one manager for everything).
 It also offers multiple individual and independent managers via the `tbman_s` object.
-Each manager has its own lock.
+Each manager has its own mutex.
 This is particularly helpful when you run multiple threads and want to reduce lock-contention by giving each thread its own manager.

 For most functions of type `tbman_<something>( <some_args> )`, there exists a corresponding function for a dedicated manager instance: `tbman_s_<something>( tbman_s* manager_instance, <some_args> )`.